 If you want to up the ante, arrange in advance for champagne to be chilled and waiting, a nosegay of flowers on a vase by the bed and maybe even set up a couple's massage at the spa.
 The city, with its picturesque streets meant for strolling, cheek to cheek dancing opportunities and wide array of intimate bars and restaurants, will do the rest.

-You won't want to leave after touring this fab Antebellum plantation - and thanks to the recent addition of comfy cottages done up in charming Southern style, you don't have to.
-The Antebellum South gets its bling on at this gracious plantation, meticulously restored and expanded by New Orleans entrepreneur Kevin Kelly, who bought the property in 2003.
+You won't want to leave after touring this fab Antebellum plantation - and thanks to the addition of comfy cottages done up in charming Southern style, you don't have to.
+The Antebellum South gets its bling on at this gracious plantation, meticulously restored and expanded by New Orleans entrepreneur Kevin Kelly.
 Situated about 45 minutes drive from New Orleans along the river, you can take a tour of the plantation, which is straight out of Gone With the Wind.
 There's a gorgeous allee of live oaks framing a stately white 1840 Greek Revival mansion brimming with antiques and gardens for strolling.
-A lovely break from the city, ideal for a romantic getaway, don't miss dinner at Latil's Landing, an atmospheric 1770s French house that provides the perfect setting for chef Jeremy Langlois' imaginative cuisine. .
+A lovely break from the city, ideal for a romantic getaway, don't miss dinner at Latil's Landing, an atmospheric 1770s French house that provides the perfect setting for chef Jeremy Langlois' imaginative cuisine.

 The renovated W in the French Quarter marries urban chic with traditional Vieux Carre architecture in a fabulous location, the best of all worlds.
 Spacious rooms themed jazz or tarot are decked out in bold art and niceties like Bliss spa products and uber comfy bedding.
 The central pool is a chill lounge scene.
 You'll want to sit a spell at the bar at SoBou, the latest venture from the Commander's Palace branch of the Brennan family.
 Bar chef/alchemist Laura Bellucci concocts brilliant craft cocktails using fresh herbs, tinctures and homemade bitters.
 Move into the dramatically lit dining room for chef Juan Carlos Gonzalez' playful menu of modern Creole bites.